system-transparency/stfe/doc/design.md

 #### Step 2 - submitting a logging request
 The log implements an HTTP(S) API.
-Input and output is human-readable and uses percent encoding.
-We decided to use percent encoding for requests and responses because it is a simple format that is commonly used on the web.
-A more complex parser like JSON is not needed if the exchanged data structures are basic enough.
+Input and output is human-readable and uses a simple key-value format.
+A more complex parser like JSON is not needed because the exchanged data structures are basic enough.

 The data publisher submits their shard hint, checksum, signature, and public verification key as key-value pairs.
 The log will use the public verification